The Importance of Family: A Fire That Fuels the Filipino Workforce

 One can develop this kind of closeness by having shared values and ideals because the concept of HIT is based on how a Filipino sees a part of themselves in another person, which is not just important in building close relationships but also in establishing trust.

-Being family to your Filipino team
+Being family to Your Filipino Team

 The importance of family is undeniable for any Filipino.
 On one side, family is the fuel that enables them to work despite the difficulties of life, and on the other, they continue to find “family” members outside blood relations to help them navigate different social structures.